ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 #### Create PlayFinishArea Function

 The `PlayFinishArea` function will spawn the `CONFETTI_VFX` at the finish area.
 It will scale and position the effect volume based on the scale and position of the finish area.
-After 4 seconds, the vfx will be destroyed, which at that point, the game will restart.
+After 4 seconds the vfx will be destroyed, which at that point the game will restart.

 ```lua
 local function PlayFinishArea(position, scale)